pandeyarjun242/CollegeCollab/README.md

 ### Running the Project

-1. Enter the directory in the terminal after activating environments
+1. Enter the directory in the terminal after activating environment.
 2. Run:
 ```
 pip install -r requirements.txt